 Skip to main content

-Students are able to pinpoint their own internships through their networks or work with our Internship Manager to connect with internship opportunities that could be a good fit.
+Students can locate their own internships through their networks or work with our Internship Manager to connect with internship opportunities that could be a good fit.
+If you need help getting started, use the How to Find Internships guide.

 Students are required to complete Econ 325 BEFORE the internship requirement.

-Internships should be close 320 hours (full-time).
-Internships should be 8 weeks of full-time work.
-Internships shorter than that must be approved by the Internship Director.
+Internships should be at least 320 hours which is 8 weeks of full-time work.
+Internships shorter than that must be approved by the Internship Manager.
 We recommend students complete internships over the summer, as it gives students the appropriate amount of time to complete the requirement.
 If you have questions about the time requirement, please reach out to the Internship Manager.

 Students must complete a Learning Contract before beginning internships so that the internship can be approved and meet program requirements.
 Learning Contracts are due by April 15 for summer internships.
 If your internship will take place during the semester, contact the Internship Manager to discuss the details and get your internship approved.